7 Service Facilities

 Bane NOR aims to accommodate as many requests for tracks in freight terminals as possible.
 When receiving more requests than capacity allows for, Bane NOR will attempt to coordinate the applications (see more about the coordination process in Section 4.5.4).
 In the coordination process, Bane NOR may propose how the capacity should be allocated.
 The proposal may, within reason, deviate from what has been applied for.

-Bane NOR's freight terminals have loading/unloading tracks with varying conditions, such as track length, need for shunting capacity, proximity to depots, etc. In order to achieve the most efficient utilisation of the terminal's capacity, Bane NOR will suggest capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these., taking into account the characteristics of the freight terminal, as well as the purpose and attributes of the relevant freight trains.
+Bane NOR's freight terminals have loading/unloading tracks with varying conditions, such as track length, need for shunting capacity, proximity to depots, etc. In order to achieve the most efficient utilisation of the terminal's capacity, Bane NOR will suggest capacity allocation, taking into account the characteristics of the freight terminal, as well as the purpose and attributes of the relevant freight trains.

-If the applicants do not accept Bane NOR's proposed capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these., the process will proceed to dispute resolution, and potentially declaration of congestion, along with the use of socio-economic analyses to resolve the specific conflict.
+If the applicants do not accept Bane NOR's proposed capacity allocation, the process will proceed to dispute resolution, and potentially declaration of congestion, along with the use of socio-economic analyses to resolve the specific conflict.

 Prerequisites for Capacity Requests in Freight Terminals